 - A declaration by the taxpayer that it includes a full and reasonable estimate of his income for the charge year.

-- The deadline for the submission of the provisional tax return is 31st March, 2013.
-The 2013 charge year will run for 12 (Twelve) months, .i.e.
-1st January to 31st December.
+- The deadline for the submission of the provisional tax return is as follows:

-- If at any time during the charge year, the taxpayer discovers that his estimate of provisional income is incorrect because of changed circumstances in the business, he is allowed to submit an amended return.
+- If at any time during the charge year, there are some changes in the business affecting the estimated income, the taxpayer is allowed to submit an amended provisional return.

-- Where the Zambia Revenue Authority discovers that the taxpayer had under estimated his income by one third or more, penalties are chargeable.
+- Where it is discovered that the taxpayer had under estimated his income by one third or more, penalties are chargeable.

-- Provisional Tax is due and payable on the following dates for the 2013 charge year:
+- Provisional Tax is due and payable on the following dates in the charge year:

 1st installment - 31st March, payable by 14th April